The Succulent Plant Page goes to Families of Succulent Plants goes to

 Aloinopsis setifera

-Aloinopsis luckhoffii L. Bolus 1958 Syn.
+L. Bolus 1958 Syn.
 Aloinopsis setifera L. Bolus 1958

-This plant forms a cluster of rosettes formed from fat, triangular leaves with tiny white pustules or teeth on their surfaces.
+This succulent plant forms a cluster of rosettes formed from fat, triangular leaves with tiny white pustules or teeth on their surfaces.
 Flowers are bright yellow, around an inch in diameter.

 Native to limestone slopes of the central Karoo of South Africa, experiencing small amounts of Winter rainfall.
 Leaves become bronzed in full sun.
 In captivity, plants tend to become green and flabby.